FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/adding-decrement-functionality.md

 <<< @/../../create-fuels-counter-guide/src/pages/index.tsx#create-fuels-counter-guide-on-decrement-react-function{ts:line-numbers}

-Second, we will add a new button to the UI that will call the `onDecrementPressed` function when clicked:
+Secondly, we will add a new button to the UI that will call the `onDecrementPressed` function when clicked:

 <!-- TODO: our docs engine currently does not detect comments in JSX -->